 b) Resolution 123 (Rev. Dubai, 2018) of the Plenipotentiary Conference, on bridging the standardization gap between developing and developed countries;

-c) the terms of the Kigali Declaration;
+c) the terms of the Baku Declaration;

 d) Resolution 15 (Rev. Kigali, 2022) of this conference, on applied research and transfer of technology;